sqlfluff/sqlfluff/docs/source/dialects.rst

 Dialects Reference
 ==================

-Sqlfluff is designed to be flexible in supporting a variety of dialects.
+SQLFluff is designed to be flexible in supporting a variety of dialects.
 Not all potential dialects are supported so far, but several have been implemented by the community.
 Below are a list of the currently available dialects.
 Each inherits from another, up to the root `ansi` dialect.

-For a canonical list of supported dialects, run the :program:`sqlfluff dialects` command, which will output a list of the current dialects available on your installation of sqlfluff.
+For a canonical list of supported dialects, run the :program:`sqlfluff dialects` command, which will output a list of the current dialects available on your installation of SQLFluff.

 .. note::